AP® Physics 1 Study Plan & Tips

 First, schedule a meeting to speak with your school counselor.
 They will be able to help you plan your course schedule while taking into account your strengths and weaknesses.

 Next, check to see if your high school has an online course catalog because it can be a great source of information.
-While your school might offer specific AP courses every year, some courses could be taught in a single semester, and others might only be offered every other year or more sporadically.
+While your school might offer specific AP courses every year, some courses could be taught in a single semester.

 2. What can you do if an AP course you want to take isn’t offered at your school?

-A list of all secondary schools and online schools offering AP courses is available online at the College Board® website.
+You can find a list of all secondary schools and online schools offering AP courses online at the College Board® website.
 This list is referred to as the AP Course Ledger, which allows users to search for AP courses by subject and location.

 3. What are the prerequisites for the AP courses you’re interested in?

 You will likely need to complete prerequisite courses before signing up for AP courses at your high school.
-According to the College Board, students should take a geometry course before taking AP Physics 1 and be currently enrolled in an algebra II class.
-Double-check with your school's counselor and course catalog to ensure you have planned the necessary preparatory and concurrent courses accordingly.
+According to the College Board, students should take a geometry1 course before taking AP Physics 1 and be currently enrolled in an Algebra II class.
+Double-check with your school’s counselor and course catalog to ensure you have planned the necessary preparatory and concurrent courses accordingly.

 Before you enroll in AP courses, which require a high degree of critical thinking and a large time commitment, prepare yourself for the rigor.
 Pre-AP courses, such as honors courses, can help to lay the foundational concepts and time management skills that will be key to your success on AP exams.